prebid/prebid.github.io/prebid-server/features/pbs-fpd.md

 ## How Server-Side Bid Adapters Read First Party Data

-Bid Adapters don't need to worry about whether the request came from Prebid.js, the SDK, or AMP -- everything is merged into the OpenRTB JSON.
+Bid adapters don't need to worry about whether the request came from Prebid.js, the SDK, or AMP -- everything is merged into the OpenRTB JSON.
 If a bid adapter receives first party data on any of the fields noted in the table above, they can simply pass that data to their endpoint in the expected way.

-In other words, just be aware of site.ext.data.ATTR, app.ext.data.ATTR, user.ext.data.ATTR, and imp[].ext.context.data.ATTR and either pass them straight through or map attributes to where your endpoints expects them.
+In other words, just be aware of site.ext.data.ATTR, app.ext.data.ATTR, user.ext.data.ATTR, and imp[].ext.context.data.ATTR and either pass them straight through or map attributes to where your endpoints expect them.

 ## Further Reading